Rutland Railroad: Construction and early years

-The Rutland's primary freight traffic was derived from dairy products, including milk, that used to move over the system.
-At its peak, the Rutland served a system extending approximately 400 mi in the shape of an upside-down "L" running from Chatham, New York north to Alburgh, Vermont; thence west to Ogdensburg, New York, situated on the St. Lawrence River.
-The railroad's northernmost terminus was Noyan, Quebec.
-In 1925, Rutland reported 259 million net ton-miles of revenue freight and 38 million passenger-miles along 413 mi of road and 559 mi of track.
-In 1960, it had 182 million ton-miles on 391 route-miles and 476 track-miles.
+Freight traffic on the Rutland Railroad was dominated by dairy products, particularly milk.
+At its maximum extent, the system comprised approximately 400 mi of route, forming an inverted L-shape extending from Chatham north to Alburgh, Vermont, and west to Ogdensburg, New York on the St. Lawrence River.
+The northernmost terminus was located at Noyan, Quebec.
+In 1925, the railroad reported 259 million net ton-miles of revenue freight and 38 million passenger-miles over 413 mi of road and 559 mi of track.
+By 1960, traffic levels had declined to 182 million ton-miles over 391 route-miles and 476 track-miles.